 After all, what other U.S. city can claim more than 150,000 hotel rooms and 10.6 million square feet of meetings and convention space?
-And with such a wide variety of world-class hotels, top-tier convention venues, a hospitality culture that lives and breathes group business, and a veritable banquet of dining, shopping and entertainment options, Las Vegas is like no other meetings and travel destination on the globe.
+And with a wide variety of world-class hotels, top-tier convention venues, a hospitality culture that lives and breathes group business, and a veritable banquet of dining, shopping, and entertainment options, Las Vegas is like no other meetings and travel destination on the globe.

-And promoting its brand as an affordable, value-added business and leisure destination rather than one of hedonism or excess has been one marketing tactic that has definitely paid off, says Chris Meyer, vice president of sales at the Las Vegas CVA.
+And promoting its brand as an affordable, value-added business and leisure destination rather than one of hedonism or excess has been one marketing tactic that has paid off, says Chris Meyer, vice president of sales at the Las Vegas CVA.

-The building boom that once pervaded the Las Vegas Strip has since been put on ice since the economic downturn, but that hasn’t stopped the city’s hospitality community from investing its dollars in property and guest room upgrades and renovations to continue attracting heads to beds.
+The building boom that once permeated the Las Vegas Strip has been on ice since the economic downturn, but that hasn’t stopped the city’s hospitality community from investing its dollars in property and guest room upgrades and renovations to continue attracting heads to beds.
 Besides cosmetic improvements, many Las Vegas resorts have also seen the return in offering meetings and event planners as much bang for their buck as possible while helping them reiterate what the meetings and convention industry has always known to be true—the incredible value of face-to-face.

-So as Sin City gradually rebounds from economic hardships, it remains a destination with opportunities for meeting planners, with many resorts continuing to offer great value and flexibility in the form of dates, rates and space.
+So as Sin City gradually rebounds from economic hardships, it remains a destination with opportunities for meeting planners, with many resorts continuing to offer great value and flexibility in the form of dates, rates, and space.

 “No one invests more into the meetings experience than Las Vegas does,” says Richard Harper, executive vice president of sales and marketing for MGM Resorts International.
-“The excitement, the options, the enhanced flexibility and the accessibility are all key drivers that our customers look for.
+“The excitement, the options, the enhanced flexibility, and the accessibility are all key drivers that our customers look for.
 We offer more options than anywhere else, allowing customers to have a unique experience every time they come back.
 There is never the same old, same old here.”

-Outside the convention or meeting, groups will stay occupied and entertained in Las Vegas, admiring the exotic wildlife at Siegfried and Roy’s Secret Garden and Dolphin Habitat at The Mirage; eyeballing the sharks and other aquatic predators at the Shark Reef Aquarium at Mandalay Bay Resort and Casino; oohing and ahhing at the dancing waterfalls at The Bellagio; enjoying a little retail therapy or just hanging out by the hotel pool.
+Outside the convention or meeting, groups will stay occupied and entertained in Las Vegas, admiring the exotic wildlife at Siegfried and Roy’s Secret Garden and Dolphin Habitat at The Mirage, eyeballing the sharks and other aquatic predators at the Shark Reef Aquarium at Mandalay Bay Resort and Casino; oohing and ahhing at the dancing waterfalls at The Bellagio; enjoying a little retail therapy or just hanging out by the hotel pool.